top of page

 In any case, please do not staple the photo to the DS-11 form.
 Instead, take the photo with you and show it to the agent at the passport facility.
 They will assess if the photo is correct and staple it there.
 I opted to have my newborn's photo taken at the passport facility.

-Take the completed DS-11 form, required documents, and payment to a passport acceptance facility or passport agency, which you can locate using the zip code mentioned in the previous section.
+Take the completed DS-11 form, required documents, and payment to a passport acceptance facility or passport agency, which you can locate using the zip code.
 Passport acceptance facilities are typically found in post offices, libraries, and courthouses.

 Some facilities may require an appointment, so it's advisable to check in advance.
 During your visit, a passport acceptance agent will review the application and documents, administer an oath to the applying parent(s) or guardian(s), and ask you to sign the DS-11 form.

-You can track your child's passport application here.
+You can subscribe to email updates for your child's passport application here.

 Conclusion